davidson-consulting/diff-xjoules/README.md

 If you have any questions, remarks, suggestions or bug reports, please do not hesitate to open an issue.
 **Diff-XJoules** is licensed under **TODO**.
-Contributions and pull requests are very welcome smiley.
+Contributions and pull requests are very welcome :smiley:.
 For more information on contributing, see the dedicated [documentation](https://github.com/davidson-consulting/diff-xjoules/tree/main/doc/contributing.md).

 ## Full fist of documentations: